WeiqiPeng0/FFU.TrackR/README.md

 2. Install dependent packages
 3. run "runApp()" in the directory

+OR check out the online version at https://croker.shinyapps.io/ffutrackr/

 Structure:
  - www: dir that contains all css files
  - ui.R: the user interface